the problem(s) with dating Emma Swan

 But Emma doesn’t seem to mind that it hadn’t been a secret.
 Not from the way she wipes frosting on her nose and pretends not to see it when she’s holding her baby brother later, and he squeals happily and says, “Right there!” as she wipes every part of her face but where the icing actually is.

 Not from the way she ruffles Henry’s hair and steals his hat, plopping it over her own head as he says, “Get your own, Ma,” through a mouthful of cake.

-Not from the way Emma says, “I said I think it’s cool in the Full House theme song, Mom.
-Not that I’m obsessed with the instrument itself.
-Jesus.”
+Not from the way Emma says, “I said I liked Rob Lowe in St. Elmo's Fire, Mom.
+I'm not obsessed with the saxophone.
+Jesus."

 Regina lets it go and just presses herself further into her girlfriend’s side.

 There’s the thing she does sometimes, too, where she’ll leave a room and then come back and pretend she’s invisible.